-China to 'perfect' choosing Hong Kong leader as Guy Fawkes protesters rally
+China to 'perfect' HK system as water cannon breaks up Guy Fawkes protest

 Lam denied widely reported rumors that her government was considering an amnesty for protesters charged with offences, one of the demands of the protesters.
 “In simple terms, it will not happen,” she said.

 After gatecrashing fancy-dress Halloween festivities on Oct.
-31, a few hundred Hong Kong protesters marked Guy Fawkes Day on Tuesday in the Tsim Sha Tsui tourist district of Kowloon by wearing the white, smiling Guy Fawkes masks made popular by anti-establishment hackers, the film “V for Vendetta” and protesters globally.
+31, hundreds of Hong Kong protesters marked Guy Fawkes Day on Tuesday in the Tsim Sha Tsui tourist district of Kowloon by wearing the white, smiling Guy Fawkes masks made popular by anti-establishment hackers, the film “V for Vendetta” and protesters globally.

+Some protesters vandalized traffic lights and a restaurant perceived as being pro-Beijing, prompting police to move in with the water cannon, near the science museum, as they have done on many nights during five months of demonstrations.
+Some protesters were detained while others ran off.

 Guy Fawkes Day, also called Bonfire Night, is celebrated with fireworks and bonfires every Nov.
-5 in Britain, when effigies of “guys” are burnt, marking the night in 1605 when Fawkes was arrested for a “gunpowder plot” to blow up parliament.
+5 in Britain.
+Effigies of “guys” are burnt, marking the night in 1605 when Fawkes was arrested for a “gunpowder plot” to blow up parliament.

 “We are here to tell the government that we are not afraid of them and that they should be afraid of us,” masked protester Pete, 27, said in front of the huge, harborfront neon Christmas decorations.